vi/websocat/doc.md

 Options:

-* recover (`bool`) - Do not cache failed connection attempts, retry initialisation if a new client arrive.
+* connect_again (`bool`) - Do not cache failed connection attempts, retry initialisation if a new client arrive.
 Note that successful, but closed connections are not considered failed and that regard and will stay cached. (use autoreconnect to handle that case)
+* disconnect_on_broken_message (`bool`) - Drop underlying connection if some client leaves in the middle of writing a message, leaving us with unrecoverably broken message.

 ## TriggerableEvent::take_hangup